manuelcasanova/socialTemplate/README.md

 Restore the Previous Account: This will reactivate their old account (including its original ID and all associated records).
 Create a New Account: This will create a completely new account with a fresh ID and no connection to the previous records.
-Currently, admins and superadmins cannot delete user accounts.
+Currently, Admins and SuperAdmins cannot delete user accounts.
 However, they can revoke the "User_subscribed" role, which limits the user’s access to public pages only.

+*** Scheduled Subscription Updates ***

+To manage user subscriptions, the system automatically checks the status of subscriptions once every 24 hours.
+If a user's subscription has expired (based on their renewal date), their subscription is marked as inactive.
+Additionally, the "User_subscribed" role is removed from users whose subscriptions are no longer active.
+This ensures that only active subscribers retain access to certain features.

 *** ENVIRONMENTAL VARIABLES ***